PSDat123/psdat123.github.io/_tabs/about.md

 Hello, my name is Dat2Phit, I'm currently a 3rd-year IT student at HCMUS and also the vice president at [Computer Security Club - University of Science, VNU - HCM](https://www.facebook.com/hcmus.compsec.club)

-My main focus is web exploitation, I play for my club's team, [blackpinker](https://ctftime.org/team/155048).
-I'm also open for invitation to join other team.
+My main focus is web exploitation, I'm currently playing for my club's team, [blackpinker](https://ctftime.org/team/155048).
+I'm also open for invitation to join other teams.

 I mainly train on dreamhack, the challenges there are really creative and fun, here's my profile [link](https://dreamhack.io/users/30626).